coolbeevip/ansible-playbook/mysql/README.md

 bash-5.0# ansible-playbook -C /ansible-playbook/mysql/main-cluster.yml
 ```

 **NOTICE:** During the execution of this script, the MySQL instance will automatically restart and wait to synchronize the data of the master node and the slave node.
-It takes about 4 minutes to execute in my environment.
+It takes about 4 minutes to execute in my local.

 **NOTICE** After the script is executed, you can see the following cluster status information, one PRIMARY node `oss-irms-180` in read-write mode; two SECONDARY nodes with read-only mode `oss-irms-181` and `oss-irms -182`.
 And all three nodes are in ONLINE state